plumier/plumier/docs/tutorials/basic-sql/02-Create-Domain.md

 In Plumier, domain represent data structure that will be saved to database and used as data transfer object.
 In this section we will define two domains: User and Todo domain.

+> If you are an experienced programmer you might notice some security issue when using the same object for DTO and Domain model that will be saved to database.
+You can check [Securing Domain Model](securing-domain) section on how we secure domain using parameter authorization.

 ## Define Domain
 Expand `src` directory then create new directory named `model` and add new file inside `model` directory named `domain.ts` and write script below